fredclausen/docker-uat2esnt/README.md

 Docker container to run ADSB Exchange's [uat2esnt](https://github.com/adsbxchange/uat2esnt).
 Builds and runs on `arm64`.
 A container is provided for, but not tested, `amd64` and `arm32v7` (see below).

-This container runs a copy of uat2esnt that can be used to convert [dump978](https://github.com/flightaware/dump978)'s UAT/978 raw formatted data to a format that can be used by other ADSB containers or programs that accept the more common ADSB raw data format, such as [readsb-protobuf](https://github.com/Mictronics/readsb-protobuf/tree/dev/webapp).
+This container runs a copy of uat2esnt that can be used to convert [dump978](https://github.com/flightaware/dump978)'s UAT/978 raw formatted data to a format that can be used by other ADSB containers or programs that accept the more common ADSB raw data format, such as [readsb-protobuf](https://github.com/Mictronics/readsb-protobuf/tree/dev/webapp) or [mikenye's readsb-protobuf container](https://github.com/mikenye/docker-readsb-protobuf).

 ## Supported tags and respective Dockerfiles